Learnware-LAMDA/Learnware/README.md

 # Experiments and Examples

-This chapter will introduce related experiments to illustrate the search and reuse performance of our learnware system.

 ## Environment

 For all experiments, we used a single Linux server.
 Details on the specifications are listed in the table below.
 All processors were used for training and evaluating.